sabracrolleton/saslprep/README.md

 # saslprep

+Warning - Alpha level software.
+Normalize is not optimized and Saslprep is not complete

 This package provides a common lisp unicode normalization function using nfc, nfd, nfkc and nfkd as per Unicode Standard Annex #15 found at http://www.unicode.org/reports/tr15/tr15-22.html as well as saslprep and stringprep functions required by  https://tools.ietf.org/html/rfc5802as and found in: